raquelmcoelho/digital-eletronics/09 - Object Detector/README.md

 ![Formula](images/formulas.jpeg)

 ## Digital Eletronic Circuits
-These buttons are the input to the two binary numbers, one that represents the decimal and the other the unit.
+The toggle is named X and the other buttons are the input for the binary number

 ![Digital Eletronic Circuits](images/circuit.jpeg)